A Flawed Hero

 The family ultimately moved to Tacoma, Washington, where he was a wrestler at Lincoln High School.
 After graduating from high school in 1930, Boyington attended the University of Washington in Seattle, where he was a member of the Army ROTC.
 He was on the Husky wrestling and swimming teams, and for a time he held the Pacific Northwest Intercollegiate middleweight wrestling title.
 Wrestling was to be part of his life after the war.
 He spent his summers working in Washington in a mining camp, a logging camp, and with the Coeur d’Alene Fire Protective Association in road construction.

 He graduated from college in 1934 with a bachelor’s degree in aeronautical engineering.
 Aviation was clearly in his blood as he took his first plane ride when he was 6 years old.
-Boyington married in fall 1934 for the first time.
+Boyington married in the fall of 1934 for the first time.
 His wife, Helen Clark, was 17 years old and bore him three children.
 Greg married Helen under his then-name of Gregory Hallenbeck.
 He worked as a draftsman and engineer for Boeing in Seattle.
 His parents, the Hallenbeck’s, maintained an apple ranch in Okanogan, Washington.

 Bending the Rules

 Hallenbeck had been a member of the Husky’s Army ROTC program.
 He was commissioned as a second lieutenant in the U.S. Army Coast Artillery Reserve in June 1934 after graduation and then served two months of active duty with the 630th Coast Artillery at Fort Worden, Washington.
 In the spring of 1935, he applied for flight training under the Aviation Cadet Act, but he discovered that it excluded married men.
 Boyington had grown up as Gregory Hallenbeck and assumed his stepfather, Ellsworth J. Hallenbeck, was his biological father.
-However, upon receiving his birth certificate, Greg learned that his biological father was actually Charles Boyington, a dentist and that his parents had divorced when he was an infant.
+However, upon receiving his birth certificate, Greg learned that his biological father was actually Charles Boyington, a dentist, and that his parents had divorced when he was an infant.

 Greg really wanted to fly.
 Less than a year after being married, he used the name “Gregory Boyington” to enroll as a U.S. Marine Corps aviation cadet.
 There was no record of Gregory Boyington being married.
 That also meant he could not claim any benefits of having a spouse or dependents at that time.
 But Greg wanted to fly, so he left his Army commission life behind.